It’s incredibly important to be on top of your breast health because preventing cancer is much easier than finding a cure.

 Make sleep a priority.
 Take some time to unwind each evening by taking a bath, reading a book or spending time with your loved ones.

 Tip: Have sex.
-This will make it easier to fall asleep and could become a ritual that you may soon come to cherish.
+This will make it easier to fall asleep and could become a ritual that you cherish.
 And make sure that your bedroom is conducive to sleep and sex!

 Take your supplements.